ballerina-platform/ballerina-distribution/examples/nats-client-basic-auth/nats-client-basic-auth.md

-# NATS Client - Basic Authentication
+# NATS client - Basic authentication

 In this example, the underlying connections of the subscriber and the publisher are secured with Basic Auth.